microsoft/Windows-AppConsult-PWALab/Manual/README.md

 }
 ```

 For the purpose of this lab, subscriptions will be saved using [**LiteDb**](http://www.litedb.org/), which is an embedded NoSQL solution.
-We won't go deep in learning how it works, because it would be out of scope for this lab.
+We won't go deeply into learning how it works, because it would be out of scope for this lab.
 It's important just to understand that it's a storage solution that we're using to save all the subscriptions, so that we can reuse them later.
 In a real world scenario, you should use a more scalable solution like SQL Server, Mongo DB or Cosmos DB.
 If you want to explore the content of the database, you can use a tool like [LiteDB Explorer](https://github.com/julianpaulozzi/LiteDbExplorer).
 The database file is stored in the path **C:\ProgramData\channels.db**.
 However, it isn't required to complete the lab.

 This method uses two classes, which are stored inside the **Models** folder: